-To tackle the problems of two different modalities, we use a modal alignment module in our Transformer to make the encoded data feature close to the skeleton feature. \textbf{We name our model as MMSR}.
+To tackle the problems of two different modalities, we use a modal alignment module in our model to make the encoded data feature close to the skeleton feature.
+We name our model as MMSR.
 Specifically, we use the SetTransformer \cite{pmlr-v97-lee19d} as a data encoder for it presents permutation invariance.
 And, decodes the skeleton of expression with a causal masking transformer decoder.
-Unlike standard decoder transformers, MMSR omits cross-attention in the first half of the decoder layers to encode unimodal skeleton representations, and cascades the rest of the decoder layers, cross-attending to the data encoder for multimodal data-skeleton representations.
+Unlike standard decoder transformers, MMSR omits cross-attention in the first half of the decoder layers to encode unimodal skeleton representations, and cascades the rest of the decoder layers, cross-attending to the data encoder for multi-modal data-skeleton representations.
 We use contrastive learning \cite{chuang2020debiased} to align the modal features, so that the matching data features and skeleton features are as close as possible in the feature space, and the non-matching features are as far away from each other as possible.
-Additionally, we train the model with two extra losses: the cross-entropy loss used for predicting the token of expression skeletons.
+Additionally, we train the model with two extra losses.
+First, the cross-entropy loss is used for predicting the token of expression skeletons.
 Second, one of the limitations of pre-train models is that they focus on the supervised pretraining goals borrowed from symbol generation, i.e., they are trained solely with the token-level cross-entropy (CE) loss, which can result in equations that may exhibit high token-level similarities but are suboptimal with respect to equation-specific objectives such as fitting accuracy\cite{shojaee2024transformer}.
 To solve this problem, we directly predict the numerical value of the constants and use MSE to measure the loss between the predicted constants and the true constants in the skeletons.